aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-1/_index.md

 settings.getFont().setBold(true);

  //Save the workbook

 workbook.save(output);

 {{< /highlight >}}

 ### **Ability to Set Desired Image Dimensions for Spreadsheet & Chart Export**
-Aspose.Cells for Java 8.4.1 has exposed the ImageOrPrintOptions.setDesiredSize method to set the dimensions of the resultant image while exporting spreadsheets & charts to images.
-The ImageOrPrintOptions.setDesiredSize method accepts two integer type parameters, where first is the desired width and second is desired height.
+Aspose.Cells for Java 8.4.1 has exposed the `ImageOrPrintOptions.setDesiredSize` method to set the dimensions of the resultant image while exporting spreadsheets & charts to images.
+The `setDesiredSize` method accepts two integer‑type parameters, where the first is the desired width and the second is the desired height.

-The following code snippet shows how to set the desired dimensions while exporting worksheet to PNG.
+The following code snippet shows how to set the desired dimensions while exporting a worksheet to PNG.

 **Java**